Jan Miller is a student loan expert and founder of Miller Student Loan Consulting, where…

 For years, student loan scams have been tempting borrowers with empty or misleading promises that they can have their loans discharged or forgiven.
 These unscrupulous companies charge fees to enroll borrowers in free Department of Education programs and services including income-driven repayment plans, deferment and forbearance.

-Here’s what borrowers should know in order to protect themselves from coronavirus student loan scams.
+Here’s what borrowers should know in order to protect themselves from coronavirus student loan forgiveness program scams.

 1. You don’t need to pay for student loan relief amid the coronavirus